I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksaudio_microphone_coordinates.md

 `wZCoord`

 Specifies the signed Z-coordinate of the microphone, in millimeters.
 Acceptable values range from -32768 to 32767, inclusive.

+`wVerticalAngle`

+Specifies a value between -15708 and +15708.
+When divided by 10,000, it gives a radian angle measurement.

+`wHorizontalAngle`

+Specifies a value between -31416 and +31416.
+When divided by 10,000, it gives a radian angle measurement.

 ## Remarks
 To better understand the descriptions for <i>wHorizontalAngle</i>  and <i>wVericalAngle</i>, consider the following diagram: